 From Chiang Mai, travel northeast to visit Chiang Rai.
 Cruise down the scenic 80-mile-long Mae Kok River that runs through the heart of Chiang Rai.
 It is said to be one of the most beautiful and unspoiled rivers of the world.
 See the hill-tribes and jungle-tribes of Chiang Rai along the way.

 One of the most popular day trips from Chiang Rai (and Chiang Mai) is a visit to the famous “Golden Triangle” where the borders of Thailand, Burma and Laos meet on the Mekong River.

-Bargain-shop to your heart’s content at Bangkok’s Chatuchak Market – the fun “must-see” attraction is one of the world’s largest outdoor markets.
-Thousands of market stalls offer everything you can think of – Thai arts & crafts, jewelry, paintings, antiques, clothing (including fake designer clothes), silk fashions, animals, plants, flowers, furniture, household accessories, electronics, spices, exotic foods (including deep-fried insects, gifts, and souvenirs – you can literally shop til you drop!
+Bargain-shop to your heart’s content at Bangkok’s Chatuchak Market.
+The fun must-see attraction is one of the world’s largest outdoor markets.
+Thousands of market stalls offer everything from Thai arts & crafts, jewelry, paintings and antiques, to clothing (including fake designer clothes), silk fashions, animals, plants, flowers, furniture, household accessories, electronics, spices, exotic foods (including deep-fried insects), gifts, and souvenirs.
+You can literally shop til you drop!

 Book Your Thailand Vacation